All of us carry demons inside.

 - “I don’t have bad thoughts, so why do others?”

-Such perceptions about oneself are unrealistic, unhealthy, and largely delusional.
+Such perceptions about ourselves are unrealistic, unhealthy, and basically delusional.
 The only way to find inner peace, happiness, authentic love, self-fulfillment, and Illumination is to explore our Shadows.

 As authors and Jungian therapists Steve Price and David Haynes write: